Sunday, April 22, 2012

 I’m not big fan of Max Allan Collins but I admit he’s a good writer and his stuff is easy to follow and entertaining enough to pick up every once in a while.
 And as prolific as he is, maybe I just missed his better stuff somehow.
 Anyway, I wasn’t in the mood for experimenting with some new authors and decided to finally check out one of his Quarry books.

-I’ve picked this one in the book store because it has cool opening line (I had a body in the trunk of my car).
-I think it’s at least fourth novel in the series and it has really original premise.
-Our hitman Quarry has in possession some kind of register of his fellow trade colleagues obtained from his former (before he killed him) employer guy named Broker.
-So he uses these files in a very clever way – he randomly picks up some assassin and follows her/him (maintaining surveillance) in order to find out who the next target is.
-Quarry then contacts the target offering discreetly elimination of the original killer and eventual bonus if he finds out who has ordered the hit (and yes of course, killing the bastard too).
+I picked this one up in the bookstore because it has a cool opening line (I had a body in the trunk of my car).
+I think it’s at least the fourth novel in the series, and it has a really original premise.
+Our hitman Quarry has in possession some kind of register of his fellow trade colleagues obtained from his former (before he killed him) employer, a guy named Broker.
+So he uses these files in a very clever way – he randomly picks an assassin and follows them (maintaining surveillanceto find out who the next target is.
+Quarry then contacts the target, offering discreet elimination of the original killer and an eventual bonus if he finds out who has ordered the hit (and yes, of course, killing the bastard too).

-So this set-up brings him to some little town run and divided by two criminal branches of Chicago organized crime.
-And according to the book title you would expect some sort of “Yojimbo – Fistful of Dollars – Last Man Standing” type of shit, which just doesn’t happen.
-Sure, there is a bit of scheming and double play and such, but far too little to make it outstanding.
+So this setup brings him to a little town run (and divided) by two criminal branches of Chicago organised crime.
+And according to the book title, you would expect some sort of “Yojimbo – Fistful of Dollars – Last Man Standing” type of shit, which just doesn’t happen.
+Sure, there is a bit of scheming, double-play, and such, but far too little to make it outstanding.
 Which is disappointing enough, but even worse is that there’s hardly any mystery or suspense.
-Final twist is soooo predictable and I’ve seen it happened so many times: author falls in this trap where she or he neglect to introduce more characters and subplots, so by the end of the book there’s just one of them who can be actually guilty.
-What makes this ending especially funny is that our hero himself knows that and he cracks the case simply by:
+The final twist is soooo predictable, and I’ve seen it happen so many times: the author falls into this trap of neglecting to introduce more characters and subplots, so by the end of the book, there’s just one of them who can actually be guilty.
+What makes this ending especially funny is that our hero himself knows that, and he cracks the case simply by:

 Culprit: “What makes you think that I took out the contract?”